shamim1258/Shamim/Technology/Python/library_pandas.md

             -  Left Join
    -  Graph
       -  `hist()`
-         -  It is a quick way to understand the distribution of certain numerical variables from the dataset.
-It divides the values within a numerical variable into "bins".
-It counts the number of examinations that fall into each of the bin.
-These bins are responsible for a rapid and intuitive sense of the distribution of the values within a variable by visualizing bins.
+         -  Pandas.DataFrame.hist() function is useful in understanding the distribution of numeric variables.
+This function splits up the values into the numeric variables.
+Its main functionality is to make the Histogram of a given Data frame.
+The distribution of data is represented by Histogram.
+When Function Pandas DataFrame.hist() is used, it automatically calls the function `matplotlib.pyplot.hist()` on each series in the DataFrame.
+As the result, we obtained one histogram per column.
          -  We can create a histogram by using the DataFrame.hist() method, which is a wrapper for the matplotlib pyplot API.
          -  It returns the matplotlib.AxesSubplot or numpy.ndarray
       -  `plot()`